ariG23498/Aritra-Documentation/ref/python/run.md

-typically this is an ML experiment.
 Create a run with <code>wandb.init()</code>.

 In distributed training, use <code>wandb.init()</code> to create a run for each process, and set the group argument to organize runs into a larger experiment.

 Currently there is a parallel Run object in the wandb.Api.
 Eventually these two objects will be merged.